github/platform-samples/api/ruby/find-inactive-members/README.md

 Members are defined as inactive if:

-* They have not committed to a repository in the org since the `SINCE_DATE`
+* They have not committed to a repository in the org since the `YYYY-MM-DD`
-* They have not opened an issue or PR that has had activity since the `SINCE_DATE`
+* They have not opened an issue or PR that has had activity since the `YYYY-MM-DD`
-* They have not commented on an issue or PR since the `SINCE_DATE`
+* They have not commented on an issue or PR since the `YYYY-MM-DD`